The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 It is important to know the difference between them being additive and multiplicative.
 If they WERE additive, the potency would have been 420.
 The more percentage increases you add, the more the math begins to stray from the actual value.

 This is all important because this also scales into how you can address certain mechanics.
 Your shields will scale based on how much you heal.
-This means that stacking Mantra, Dissipation, Nature’s minne, and Thrill can result in an Adloquium with a potency of 622.08.
+This means that stacking Mantra, Dissipation, Nature’s Minne, and Thrill can result in an Adloquium with a potency of 622.08.
 This Adlo has a higher healing potency than your Lustrate, and provides a shield equalling 125% of that value.
 This shield being Deployed to the entire party can negate entire mechanics.

 The loss from casting this Adloquium is still 290, the lost Broil III, and potentially an additional 90 from weaving the deploy.
 That being said, this shield can prevent another heal from having to be used, negating that loss entirely.